abhinavg916/abhinavg916/README.md

 ⚠ **Open to Hire - Seeking Newer Job Opporunities to Work At!** ⚠

-Software Engineer with demonstrated history of creating, developing and deploying frontend web applications, currently working at [HCLTech](https://www.hcltech.com/) for over **2 years and 6 months.**
+Software Engineer with demonstrated history of creating, developing and deploying **frontend web applications**, currently working at [HCLTech](https://www.hcltech.com/) for over **2 years and 6 months.**

 I am highly skilled, curious and motivated individual with the passion for creating innovative solutions.